-Adaptive mechanisms have been independently studied in both asocial foraging and social learning, however the two approaches have yet to be integrated in a single framework15.
-In asocial foraging, area-restricted search31 (ARS) has been used to describe an adaptive search strategy from species as diverse as bacteria32 to humans33, where the locality of search is modulated by foraging success: rich rewards drive local search, while poor rewards promote increased search distances.
-Although ARS is able to account for highly adaptive search patterns, it has yet to be integrated with social learning15 or other asocial mechanisms of predictive reward generalization34.
-Adaptive mechanisms have also been proposed in social settings, based on context-dependent strategies that compare the quality of individual vs. social information^{4,9,10}.
-Enquist et al.4 proposed two adaptive strategies: a critical social learner that first tries social learning, but switches to individual learning if social learning proves unsatisfactory, and a conditional social learner, that conversely tries individual learning first, but switches to social learning if necessary.
-While more flexible than strategies with a fixed level of social learning27, these approaches still lack an account of the selectivity of social learning with respect to whom to learn from^{5,35} and have yet to be integrated with asocial foraging15 and reward prediction mechanisms36.
+Adaptive mechanisms have been independently studied in both asocial foraging and social learning, however the two approaches have yet to be integrated in a single framework.
+In asocial foraging, area-restricted search (ARS) has been used to describe an adaptive search strategy from species as diverse as bacteria to humans, where the locality of search is modulated by foraging success: rich rewards drive local search, while poor rewards promote increased search distances.
+Although ARS is able to account for highly adaptive search patterns, it has yet to be integrated with social learning.
+Adaptive mechanisms have also been proposed in social settings, based on context-dependent strategies that compare the quality of individual vs. social information $^{4,9,10}$ .
+Enquist et al. proposed two adaptive strategies: a critical social learner that first tries social learning, but switches to individual learning if social learning proves unsatisfactory, and a conditional social learner, that conversely tries individual learning first, but switches to social learning if necessary.
+While more flexible than strategies with a fixed level of social learning, these approaches still lack an account of the selectivity of social learning with respect to whom to learn from and have yet to be integrated with asocial foraging and reward prediction mechanisms.
 Here, we bridge this gap through integrative behavioral and model-based analyses.